When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Brooklyn Bedding Signature Hybrid

-Feel: Shoppers can choose from medium soft (4), medium firm (6), and firm (8) models.
-Regardless of the firmness, every model has a robust coil system to keep the spine on an even plane.
+- Feel: Medium soft (4), medium firm (6), and firm (8) models, all of which keep the spine on an even plane.

-What It’s Made Of: This hybrid mattress features 1.5 inches of quilting for initial pressure relief, followed by two layers of responsive foams that promote movement while forming a loose cradle.
-An 8-inch layer of pocketed coils resting atop a thin layer of base foam provides support and helps extend the mattress’ lifespan.
-Stronger coils around the edges ensure optimal edge support.
+- What It’s Made Of: Features 1.5 inches of quilting, followed by two layers of responsive foams.
+An 8-inch layer of pocketed coils rests atop a thin layer of base foam with stronger coils around the edges.

 Scoring & Reviews